 2. Palma de Mallorca

 This buzzing and cosmopolitan city is a stylish place to eat and shop at some of Mallorca’s best restaurants and shops.
 Lively cafes and a strong cultural life make Palma de Mallorca a must see on any holiday to Mallorca.
 Palma’s fabulous gothic cathedral – La Seu – dominates the city’s skyline with its towering sandstone walls and flying buttresses rising from the sea walls.
 The cathedral dates back to 1230 and was built to demonstrate of the might of Mallorca’s Christian conquerors, being built on the site of the main mosque.
-Catalan architect Antoni Gaudi put his mark on the cathedral’s interior around the beginning of the 20th century as part of a restoration project.
+Catalan architect Antoni Gaudi might be most famous for his work in Barcelona but he put his mark on the Palma cathedral’s interior around the beginning of the 20th century as part of a restoration project.
 Look out for the wrought iron candelabra and the Crown of Thorns installation.

 3. Banys Arabs